septentrio-gnss/mosaicHAT/README.md

 By default, the receiver reacts on low-to-high transitions but can also be configured on the receiver using **setEventParameters** command.
 Upon detection of a transition, the receiver can output the time and/or the position at the instant of the event.
 This will be output in the Septentrio Binary Format.

-Events can be used as an example for UAV Photogrametry (tagging the pictures taken either by a UAV or a robot).
+Events can be used as an example for UAV Photogrammetry (tagging the pictures taken either by a UAV or a robot).

 <img src="doc_resources/hotshoe.png" width="50%">